Asbestos management

 You may also have responsibilities as a ‘client’ under the Construction (Design and Management) Regulations.

-Further information on what is required is available on the HSE website.
+Further information on what is required is available at Asbestos - HSE.